ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 states](https://www.youtube.com/watch?v=GpWQHFzrEqc) (#44 to be precise).
 The
 common theme across most videos is to find something non-obvious and explain that to the audience in simlpe and emperical ways.
-[What happens to your brain if one switches the steering controls on a bicycle?](https://www.youtube.com/watch?v=MFzDaBzBlL0).
+[What happens to your brain if one switchea the steering controls on a bicycle?](https://www.youtube.com/watch?v=MFzDaBzBlL0).
 [Flipping cats, landing on their feet](https://www.youtube.com/watch?v=RtWbpyjJqrU).
 [Laminar Flow](https://www.youtube.com/watch?v=y7Hyc3MRKno).
 [Popping over to NASA and their Moonrock collection](https://www.youtube.com/watch?v=QxZ_iPldGtI).
-[How did the Saturn V steer?](https://www.youtube.com/watch?v=dI-JW2UIAG0&t=).
-Just subscribe, already.
+[How did the Saturn V steer?](https://www.youtube.com/watch?v=dI-JW2UIAG0&t=) Just subscribe, already.

 ### Applied Science (584k)